tdeekens/tdeekens.name/app/markdown/posts/know-your-terminal.md

    * Called expansion lists which can do a whole lot more.
    * In the example they expand on readme. and therefore generate: `$ mv readme.txt readme.md`
 * **ctrl + r**
    * Ever up-arrowed till infinity to find an old command?
-It's love hate.
+It's a love hate.
 This one allows you to search all your previous commands and run them right away.
 Calling this eurka.
+   * Well, you can even “up-arrow” by hitting *ctrl + r* again after searching.

 # Some closing thoughts